vondravl/gooddata-export/gooddata_export/sql/DEPENDENCY_GRAPH.md

 # Post-Export SQL Dependency Graph

-This document visualizes the dependencies between views and updates in the post-export processing system.
+This document visualizes the dependencies between views, procedures, and updates in the post-export processing system.

 ## Visual Dependency Graph